korningf/arch-ops/box/dsp/win/devpc.md

 WSL (windows Subsystem for Linux) run a native linux VM on HyperV.

-Our Docker containers run native windows and require WSL containers.
+Our Docker containers currently run on a WSL ubuntu linux machine.

 This is long litany of manual steps (we should provision devpc vms).